Configure hybrid cloud connectivity with Azure and Azure Stack

 - Use your browser to connect to the Azure portal and sign in with your Azure account.

 - Select Create a resource.
-In the Search the marketplace field, enter
+In the Search the marketplace field, enter 'virtual network'.
+Select Virtual network from the results.

 - From the Select a deployment model list, select Resource Manager, and then select Create.